enthought/comtypes/docs/source/index.rst

-It should be possible to write the interface classes manually, fortunately |comtypes| includes a code generator that does create modules containing the Python interface class (and more) automatically from COM typelibraries.
+It should be possible to write the interface classes manually, fortunately |comtypes| includes a code generator that does create modules containing the Python interface class (and more) automatically from COM type libraries.

 ``GetModule(tlib)``

-    This function generates a Python wrapper for a COM typelibrary.
+    This function generates a Python wrapper for a COM type library.
     When a COM object exposes its own typeinfo, this function is called automatically when the object is created.

-    ``tlib`` can be an **ITypeLib** COM pointer from a loaded typelibrary, the pathname of a file containing a type library (.tlb, .exe or .dll), a tuple or list containing the GUID of a typelibrary, a major and a minor version number, plus optionally a LCID, or any object that has a _reg_libid_ and _reg_version_ attributes specifying a type library.
+    ``tlib`` can be an **ITypeLib** COM pointer from a loaded type library, the pathname of a file containing a type library (.tlb, .exe or .dll), a tuple or list containing the GUID of a type library, a major and a minor version number, plus optionally a LCID, or any object that has a _reg_libid_ and _reg_version_ attributes specifying a type library.

-    ``GetModule(tlib)`` generates a Python module (if not already present) from the typelibrary, containing interface classes, coclasses, constants, and structures and returns the module object itself.
+    ``GetModule(tlib)`` generates a Python module (if not already present) from the type library, containing interface classes, coclasses, constants, and structures and returns the module object itself.
 The modules are generated inside the ``comtypes.gen`` package.
-The module name is derived from the typelibrary guid, version number and lcid.
+The module name is derived from the type library guid, version number and lcid.
 The module name is a valid Python module name, so it can be imported with an import statement.
 A second wrapper module is also created in the comtypes.gen package with a